sjbrown/misc_work/deckahedron/deckahedron.md

 Generally, each player should have their own Deckahedron from which they flip cards and that they are responsible for shuffling.

-Typically, an action that resolves the question of "Did the character succeed or fail?" is called a *Resolution Mechanism*.
+An action that resolves the question of "Did the character succeed or fail?" is called a *Resolution Mechanism*.
 **Dungeons and Dragons** uses the d20, **Dungeon World** uses 2 six-sided dice (2d6), and there are many others.
 There is even a game called